 - Students who filed previously for graduation must submit an Application for Graduation to the Office of the Registrar.

-- Students who file their Spring and Summer 2021 graduation applications after March 1, 2021, will not find their names in the 2021 Commencement Program.
+- Students who file their Summer 2024 graduation applications after March 1, 2024, will not find their names in the 2025 Commencement Program.

 - For information about the Commencement ceremony, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.